cleanflight/cleanflight/docs/Inflight Adjustments.md

 | 11    | YAW_D |
 | 12    | RATE_PROFILE | Switch between 3 rate profiles using a 3 position switch. |

+Note: Adjustment functions which change PIDs are not available if you are using PID controller 2.

 ## Examples

 ### Example 1 - 3 Position switch used to adjust pitch/roll rate